e-clearing-net/OCHP/OCHP.md

 :-------------|:-------------|:-------------
 Unknown       | n/a          | Operator can not reliably determine the current status.
 TTL is set to the time the next status update is expected, normally in near future.
 Available     | Available    | A new charging process can be started immediately.
 TTL is set to the near future, normally five minutes ahead.
 Available     | Reserved     | A new charging process can be started immediately but there is a reservation in the future.
 TTL is set to a date until when new charging processes may be started.
-Usually the status will change than to *Not Available--Reserved*.
+Usually the status will then change to *Not Available--Reserved*.
 Not Available | Charging     | Charging process ongoing, charge point occupied.
 No new charging process can be started.
 TTL is set to the expected end of the charging process.
 For example 20 minutes ahead for quick charging.
 Not Available | Blocked      | Parking spot occupied w/o ongoing charging process.
 This may be caused by a parked car that is not ambiguous to charge.
 TTL is set to a date in the near future.
 Not Available | Reserved     | Reserved for now or the near future, no new charging process may be started.
 TTL is set to the date the reservation will expire.
 Usually the status will change than to either *Not Available--Charging* or to *Available--Available* if the reservation was not used..
 Not Available | Out Of Order | Failure or other inoperability.
 TTL is set to the expected end of the failure if known.
 In case of longer service interruptions, the charge point status value should also be set to *Inoperative*, see  [ChargePointStatusType](#ChargePointStatusType).

+Furthermore, a PSO can send live status information for their parking spots towards the system.
+These will be evaluated according to the parkingId sent with individual EVSEs.
+The parking spot itself can have the same major live status as an EVSE: available, not available or unknown.

+In order to enable implementations to only resolve one set of status, the status of EVSE and parking spot can be returned individually as well as combined.

 ##### Implementation
 Each status update from the sending operator must contain the major status and may contain a minor status for further details.
 Consuming Navigation System Providers must be able to process the three major status values.
 Optionally they may display the minor status and the ttl-value to the user.
+Furthermore, they can request the CHS to return parking spot live information either on its own or combined with the EVSEs live status.
 The clearing house or every consuming system may drop status values with an expired ttl-value.
 The status of an EVSE must default to *unknown* in that case.
-Consuming systems should request for new status updates whenever an loaded status value expires.
+Consuming systems should regularly check for updates status in the CHS.
+In order to guarantee a high quality and up-to-dateness of data, updated status should be collected in short intervals.

-### Update the live status of the own stations in the CHS
+### Update the live status of stations in the CHS

 A CMS may update the current live status of individual charging stations in the Clearing House to allow roaming partners to receive those statuses.
 The live status update is done in the following way:

  * CMS sends the UpdateStatus.req PDU.
  * CHS responds with a UpdateStatus.conf PDU.

+Additionally, a PSM may update the current live status of individual parking spots, allowing the EVSE Operators roaming partners to receive these alongside the EVSE live status.
+The live status update is done in the same way (initiated by the PSM).

 ### Download global live status information from the CHS

-A NSP may receive the current live status of individual charging stations from the Clearing House.
+A NSP may receive the current live status of individual charging stations and parking spot from the Clearing House.
 The live status download is done in the following way:

- * NSP sends the GetStatus.req PDU.
+ * MDM sends the GetStatus.req PDU.
  * CHS responds with a GetStatus.conf PDU.